Simone Marchesi

 Stratigrafie decameroniane

-Book Cover: Traccia fantasma.
+Traccia fantasma.
 Testi e contesti per le canzoni dei Virginiana Miller

-Un' America
+UN' America